near/NEPs/specs/Standards/MultiToken/Core.md

 ## Motivation

 In the three years since [ERC-1155] was ratified by the Ethereum Community, Multi Token based contracts have proven themselves valuable assets.
 Many blockchain projects emulate this standard for representing multiple token assets classes in a single contract.
-The ability to reduce transaction overhead for marketplaces, video games, daos, and exchanges is appealing to the blockchain ecosystem and simplifies transactions for developers.
+The ability to reduce transaction overhead for marketplaces, video games, DAOs, and exchanges is appealing to the blockchain ecosystem and simplifies transactions for developers.

 Having a single contract represent NFTs, FTs, and tokens that sit inbetween greatly improves efficiency.
-The standard also introdued the ability to make batch requests with multiple asset classes reducing complexity.
+The standard also introduced the ability to make batch requests with multiple asset classes reducing complexity.
 This standard allows operations that currently require _many_ transactions to be completed in a single transaction that can transfer not only NFTs and FTs, but any tokens that are a part of same token contract.

-With this standard, we have sought to take advantage of the ability of the NEAR bockchain to scale.
-It's sharded runtime, and [storage staking] model that decouples [gas] fees from storage demand, enables ultra low transaction fees and greater on chain storage ( see [Metadata]extenson).
+With this standard, we have sought to take advantage of the ability of the NEAR blockchain to scale.
+Its sharded runtime, and [storage staking] model that decouples [gas] fees from storage demand, enables ultra low transaction fees and greater on chain storage ( see [Metadata] extension).

-With the aformentioned, it is note worthy to mention that like the [NFT] standard the Multi Token standard, implements `mt_transfer_call`, which allows, a user to attach many tokens to a call to a separate contract.
-Additionally this standard includes an optional [Approval Management] extension.
+With the aforementioned, it is noteworthy to mention that like the [NFT] standard the Multi Token standard, implements `mt_transfer_call`, which allows, a user to attach many tokens to a call to a separate contract.
+Additionally, this standard includes an optional [Approval Management] extension.
 The extension allows marketplaces to trade on behalf of a user, providing additional flexibility for dApps.

 Prior art: